chrialonso/cypher-online/README.md

 - **Category Organization** - Organize credentials by type
 - **Favorites Organization** - Organize credentials by favorites

+## Security Design & Features

+- **Supabase Integration**
+  Provides cloud backup with real-time syncing across devices and secure user authentication.

+- **Master Password–Derived Key**
+The encryption key is derived from your master password using a key-derivation function (KDF).
+This means that only your password can unlock your encrypted data, not Cypher or Supabase.

+- **Secure Cloud Sync**
+Encrypted credentials are synced with Supabase using authenticated sessions.
+Data stored in the cloud remains encrypted, ensuring that only your device can decrypt it.

+- **Cross-Device Access**
+When you log in on a new device, Cypher downloads your encrypted credentials and decrypts them locally using your master password.
+This keeps your data portable without sacrificing security.

+- **Offline Compatibility**
+Works seamlessly with local storage; your credentials remain accessible even without an internet connection.

 ## Screenshots

 <div align="center">